circleci/circleci-docs/jekyll/_cci2/ip-ranges.md

 ![Screenshot showing the location of the IP ranges feature]({{ site.baseurl }}/assets/img/docs/ip-ranges.png)

+On the Resources tab within the Job Details UI page, customers can view approximations of network transfer for any Docker job, even those without the IP ranges feature enabled.
+This approximation can be used to predict the cost of enabling the IP ranges feature on a job without having to turn the feature on:

+**insert screenshot**

 ## AWS and GCP IP Addresses
 {: #awsandgcpipaddresses }